personalizedrefrigerator/joplin-plugin-revealjs-slides/README.md

 # `joplin-plugin-revealjs-slides`
 [On GitHub](https://github.com/personalizedrefrigerator/joplin-plugin-revealjs-slides)

-A Joplin plugin for presenting notes using [reveal.js](https://revealjs.com/).
+A Joplin plugin for presenting notes.
+Internally, this uses the [reveal.js](https://revealjs.com/) library.

 <img width="600" src="./images/screenshot-light.png" alt="Screenshot: A Joplin plugin window showing a slideshow.
 The current slide states that KaTeX, highlight.js, and Mermaid are supported."/>